The Montgomery Place grounds are open for public access from dawn to dusk on Mondays only through August 13.

 - Pets are not allowed on the property.

-Current Programs and Exhibitions
+Past Programs and Exhibitions

 Programs and exhibitions at the Montgomery Place Campus focus on people, place, and history.
 We consider the estate in its Hudson Valley context, with an eye on the region's changing economy and agriculture.
 We look toward the future, considering conservation and education.